Skip to main content

 Sales Navigator search only supports standard, straight quotation marks (").
 Other software or websites may use special symbols that our system does not recognize.
 Curly quotation marks (“), also known as smart quotes or typographer's quotes, aren't supported.

-In order to optimize overall site performance, stop words such as "by", "in", "with", etc. aren't used.
+To optimize overall site performance, stop words such as "by", "in", "with", etc. aren't used.

 • NOT searches: Type the word NOT (capital letters) immediately before a search term to exclude it from your search results.
 This typically limits your search results.
 For example, "sales NOT manager".